 Join me on a trip down memory lane (if you haven’t been wiped by a neuralyzer) to see how this attraction first came to be, all the way to present day as the fandom continues to grow.
 Here’s why MEN IN BLACK Alien Attack is one of the best of the best of the best in Universal Studios Florida.

 It Opened at the Right Time

 On July 2, 1997, the first Men in Black film hit theaters with wild success.
 It had the perfect formula; an incredible cast, great comedic and action-packed writing, and a storyline that hooked into the age-old question of does intelligent alien-life exist?
 It was just begging to be made into a theme park ride, and who better to make that a reality than a destination that touted the tagline “Ride the Movies!”

-Five years later on April 14, 2000, the ride opened to a wave of fanfare.
+Three years later on April 14, 2000, the ride opened to a wave of fanfare.
 Following the grand opening of Universal’s Islands of Adventure the year before, it was great timing to open a new ground-breaking themed attraction to Universal Studios.
 But you may be saying, “Deni, there were other laser-shooter style dark rides before this one.
 What makes this one so special?”

 Well, let me tell you.